arielgee/Sage-Like/.misc/tasks.md

 * semicolon after function expression: common *.prototype.* {...};
 * Array.prototype.includesAll not used at all => removed
 * for default function parameter object members, do like in NonStandardDiscoveryBase.constructor
+* add support for attachments in youtube feeds = YouTube feeds don't have valid enclosures; the element link[rel=alternate] instead or enclosure/related and no [type].
+There's a <media:content> with [type] but with [url] instaed of [href].
 ---

 ## Now
-* add support for attachments in youtube feeds
+* in YT when changing tabs (PLAYLISTS, CHANNELS, etc.) the discoveryView and discovery from address-bar are not synced with the display
 > STANDING TASK: Check the </select> control in the preferences page.
 Are the colors of the </option> in dark mode are readable when hoverd
 ---

 ## Next
-* in YT when changing tabs (PLAYLISTS, CHANNELS, etc.) the discoveryView and discovery from address-bar are not synced with the display
 * re-think: preferences in own tab ('"open_in_tab": true' in manifest.options_ui)
 	* add IDs to .prefBlockCaption , add side menu (position: absolute) with .prefBlockCaption names and hrefs to the ID's to navigate
 	* in preferences.css